Saibot393/13omens/README.md

 ---
 ## Roadmap

-I have multiple additions to the system planned, the following is an incomplete list with no specific order
+I have multiple additions to the system planned, the following is an incomplete list in no specific order
 - ~~Adding active effects for perks, so that they can affect PC properties, e.g. the maximum amount of wounds~~
 - ~~Adding inline checks for aspects, which allow for roll properties to be parsed~~
 - More drag and drop utility for items in sheets, including reordering